lo1gr/interview_questions/data-analysis.md

   - <https://bl.ocks.org/rpgove/0060ff3b656618e9136b>
 #### 27. Let's say you're building the recommended music engine at Spotify to recommend people music based on past listening history.
 How would you approach this problem?
   - [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering)

+N26:
+  How would you identify an outlier in a data set?

+FB:
+How can Facebook figure out when users falsify their attended schools?